 The Lifepak 12 is next in the line of Physio-Control defibrillators.
 As you can clearly tell with the more current design, this model is much newer than the Lifepak 9.
 This defibrillator uses a patented shock advisory system that uses software and an algorithm to analyze a patient’s electrocardiographic rhythm.
 This algorithm will determine whether the user can shock the patient or to wait.
 The Lifepak 12 offers biphasic defibrillation waveforms, semi-automatic defibrillation, a noninvasive pacemaker, pulse oximeter, and interpretive 12-lead ECG.
 Other features include a noninvasive blood pressure monitor, end-tidal CO2 monitor, invasive pressure monitor, fax transmission, vital sign, and ST monitoring, as well as Lifepak 12 paddles and accessories upon request.
 This unit, as with all of the ones that are listed in the Physio-Control Lifepak series all have a handle and are portable to be able to be transported right next to wherever the cardiac patient is located and in need of defibrillation.

 Physio-Control Lifepak 15

-The Physio-Control Lifepak 15 is next in the line of defibrillators.
+The Physio-Control Lifepak 15 is FDA Approved and next in the line of defibrillators.
 This defibrillator also has 12 leads and can continually capture waveforms.
 The user can transmit, trend, or have the record displayed in post-event review.
 Features on the Lifepak 15 include an 8.4″ liquid color display screen, biphasic technology manual, AED external defibrillation, CPR metronome, noninvasive pacing, and a lithium-ion battery.
 Like all defibrillators, there is a handle making this machine easy to transport and weighing in at about 19 pounds.

 Physio-Control Lifepak 20